 Here's what you need to know about the GDPR requirements and how you can prepare your U.S. business.

 What is the GDPR?

 The GDPR was first proposed in 2012 as a way to create consistent data privacy laws in the EU member states.
-The legislation will replace the 1995 Data Protection Directive, which was a set of recommendations to guide EU countries to create their own laws around data privacy.
+The legislation replaced the 1995 Data Protection Directive, which was a set of recommendations to guide EU countries to create their own laws around data privacy.

 - Anyone involved in processing EU consumer data, including third-party entities involved in processing data to provide a particular service, can be held liable for a breach.

-- When an individual no longer wants his or her data to be processed by a company, the data must be deleted, "provided that there are no legitimate grounds for retaining it."
+- When an individual no longer wants their data to be processed by a company, the data must be deleted, "provided that there are no legitimate grounds for retaining it."

-- Companies must appoint a data protection officer if they process sensitive data on a large scale or collect information on many consumers (small and midsize enterprises are exempt if data processing is not their core business activity).
+- Companies must appoint a data protection officer if they process sensitive data on a large scale or collect information on many consumers (small and midsize enterprises are exempt if data processing is not their core business).

 - Companies and organizations must notify the relevant national supervisory authority of serious data breaches as soon as possible.

 - Parental consent is required for children under a certain age to use social media (a specific age within a group ranging from ages 13 to 16 will be set by individual countries).